Most coconut cupcakes are often a bit too dense and flavorless in my opinion, often presenting bland cake with an avalanche of coconut plopped on top.

 Add the eggs, one at a time, beating for 30 seconds each.
 Be sure to scrape down the sides after each egg to ensure even mixing.

 Whisk together the flour, salt, and baking powder in a bowl.

-Stir together 1 cup of a well shaken can of coconut milk and a teaspoon of vanilla in a separate bowl.
+In a separate bowl, stir together 1 cup of a well shaken can of coconut milk and a teaspoon of vanilla.

 Add 1/3 of the dry ingredients to the butter sugar mixture and mix, then add 1/2 of the coconut milk mixture.

 Continue alternating with the wet and dry mixtures, ending with the dry.
-Stop mixing once just as the ingredients become incorporated; do not over-mix!
+Stop mixing once the ingredients become incorporated; do not over-mix!

 Fold in the sweetened desiccated coconut.